- Experimental studies on the psychology of property rights

-2. The moral distinction between theft and piracy (Embargo until 03 February 2019)
+2. The moral distinction between theft and piracy (Embargo up to and including 03 February 2019)

-3. Theft and piracy: Incentivized experiments (Embargo until 03 February 2019)
+3. Theft and piracy: Incentivized experiments (Embargo up to and including 03 February 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.